EPICS PROGRAM GIVES OHIO NORTHERN ENGINEERING STUDENTS AN OPPORTUNITY TO HELP A LOCAL COMMUNITY HONOR ITS PAST.

 What’s unique about EPICS from a teaching perspective is that the students work directly with a community partner.
 They are asked to apply the knowledge they’ve learned in the classroom to a project that they aren’t solely in charge of, and at they end they have to deliver a tangible product.
 EPICS projects are not only about design, but also about communication, project management, research, fabrication, installation — all the aspects of civil engineering in real world.

 The college offered EPICS as a one-credit-hour elective course for fall semester 2012.
 They sent an email to all the engineering students explaining EPICS and the pilot projects ONU had chosen for it.
 Eight students registered for the cannon project, and soon work was underway to remedy a problem a century in the making.

 “I was originally interested in the course just because it was a community service project and I like doing volunteer work.
-The chance to apply what I’ve learned to a real-world application was also really interesting,” says Gabi Patarini, a senior civil engineering major from Elyira, Ohio.
+The chance to apply what I’ve learned to a real-world application was also really interesting,” says Gabi Patarini, BSCE '14, then a senior civil engineering major from Elyria, Ohio.

 The Forest Recreation Board had resisted taking action themselves because of the many questions they didn’t have answers to.
 Finding those answers would take research, so the eight engineers became historians.

 They researched the Village of Forest.
 They studied artillery.
 They learned about the Civil War.
 They had historians come speak to their class.
 Before long, they knew quite a bit about the cannons in Gormley Park.
 They knew they were called Rodman guns and that they were Civil War-era rampart cannons used to protect waterways primarily along the east coast.
 More specifically, they identified the cannons as model M. 1861 10-inch guns, numbers 60 and 62 of 1,301 produced between 1862 and 1867.